 We also see a growing trend towards using the smart meter infrastructure to engage with households.
 Smart meters were designed to make energy consumption transparent, but this also provides the opportunity to provide support for people in fuel poverty or people who may require social care support.
 The data can be used to identify when people may need to be supported if they are not using heating or electricity.
 Additionally, data disaggregation might be used to tell us if our systems or appliances are not performing as they should

 The BEIS backed SMETERS project is due to report its findings by January 2021.
 This may kick start innovations around using smart meters and IOT to denote the energy efficiency of a home.
 Expect to see consumer grade products and systems to be launched later in 2021.
 This is a great step forward, seeing the smart meter infrastructure to help people make tangible and measurable savings in their homes.

 Domestic properties account for a significant proportion of CO2 emissions in UK: we see energy efficiency and smart energy solutions as being a major contributor to the Clean Growth Agenda.
 This is why we have invested £16 million into a new test facility; Energy House 2.
 This facility extends the original Salford Energy House, to look at future homes, including new ways of constructing homes, but also their application of smart technology in the context of global environmental conditions.
 The project is due to complete construction in December 2021 and open in March 2022.

-By Dr Richard Fitton, Technical Director Energy House Labs, University of Salford
+Technical Director Energy House Labs at the University of Salford